tofuengine/tofu/CODING_STYLE.md

 This need a special care and attention, but permits to avoid an intermediate int-to-enum decoupling array.
 This is both an optimization in (code) space and (execution) time.

 > This, of course, requires that the enumeration starts from `0` and proceeds incrementally w/o any "hole".

+### Hybrid Modules

+Since it's inception it has been possible to define Lua modules in an "hybrid" fashion, i.e. there could be a Lua file defining part of the module along with a C99 counterpart.

+This had some limitations, 'thought, because the Lua code could only extend what the C99 code was implementing (for example with an additional method, see `canvas.lua`).

+We have extended the support for this kind of "split implementation", however, and now it is possible also to implement the "core" module in Lua and selectively implement some methods natively.
+For this purpose in the C99 code the object need to be signature tested as `LUA_TLOBJECT`, which basically means that it is a Lua tables.
+Please note that there isn't a `LUAX_LOBJECT(...)` macro, because the object/table is manipulated through the stack and not by marshalling it to a C99 variable.

+> Beware!
+Accessing a Lua table from C is a potential performance hazard.
+Use this approach sparingly!

+Another commodity for the hybrid module design is the *post-load initialization method*.
+Imaging you are creating an object with some userdata/metatable pair.
+Since the Lua module part is loaded and interpreted *before* the userdata and metatable are created, you won't be able to reference anything natively defined (for example, to create a method alias).
+The solution for that is the `Module.__init()` method, which is called (if present) at the end of the module loading process to enable some Lua-side initialization.